FrankFang/gulp-html-extend/README.md

 ## Changelog

+* 0.3.0 You can include another file in an included file (nested including).
 * 0.2.0 Annotations can be disabled via an option {annotations:false}
 * 0.1.3 Add including annotations.
 * 0.1.2 Include path bug fixed.